CT scan

 Radiation

 A CT scan, like any radiology test, exposes you to some radiation.
 Radiation can be harmful to your body if you have a high enough dose.
-The amount of radiation you get from a CT scan is more than that from other types of X-ray imaging, such as a plain X-ray.
-Your doctor and radiographer will take measures to keep your exposure to a minimum.
-They’ll only recommend a CT scan when the benefit outweighs the risk.
-In some circumstances, they may recommend an alternative test.
+The amount of radiation you get from a CT scan is more than that from other types of X-ray imaging, such as a standard X-ray.
+Your doctor and radiographer will keep your exposure to a minimum.
+They’ll only recommend a CT scan when the benefit of having the scan outweighs the risk.
+Sometimes, they may recommend an alternative test.

 Contrast medium